 You get comprehensive order management, technical charts, watchlists, and other portfolio tools in a single view.
 You can organise your trading activity by asset classes and, at the same time, keep up to date with relevant market news impacting the markets.
 Not to mention the critical financial information on thousands of companies from Reuters Worldwide Fundamentals.

 Interactive Brokers also offers a web-based alternative called “Client Portal”, a “light” version of TWS, which lets you keep track of your portfolio performance and other essential features with few constraints.
-The same goes for its mobile app (“IBKR Mobile”), which adds the advantage of enabling you to check every single piece of information on the go.
+The same goes for its mobile app (“IBKR Mobile”), which enables you to check every piece of information on the go.

 Thinkorswim European Alternatives